Spring Garden Revival

 Utility Coordination & Infrastructure Protection Requirements for Safe Grading Operations

-Before any excavation, Norwood requires notification to Dig Safe (811) at least 72 hours in advance (48 hours is the legal minimum).
-All utilities must be clearly marked, and photographic documentation is recommended.
+Before any excavation or grading, Norwood requires notification to Dig Safe (811) at least 72 hours in advance (48 hours is the legal minimum), ensuring all underground utilities are properly marked.
 Hand-digging is required within 18 inches of marked utilities, including gas, electric, water, sewer, telecom, and irrigation lines.
 In the event of a utility strike, work must stop immediately, and emergency protocols—including 911 notification and utility company contact—must be followed.
-Final inspection and clearance verification are coordinated with the Norwood Water & Sewer Division.
-Norwood Water & Sewer Division
+Utility clearance must be verified before excavation, and coordination with the Water & Sewer Division is essential for final inspection.

 85 Lenox Street, Norwood, MA 02062